pivotal/docs-tap/getting-started/concepts.hbs.md

-# Learn more about Tanzu Application Platform
+# Learn about Tanzu Application Platform

-The articles in this section explain concepts important to getting started with Tanzu Application Platform:
+The topics in this section explain concepts important to getting started with Tanzu Application Platform.

+In this section:

 - [Application Accelerator](about-application-accelerator.md)
 - [Supply chains on Tanzu Application Platform](about-supply-chains.md)